awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ### Message Templates<a name="permissions-actions-apiactions-templates-messages"></a>

 The following permissions are related to creating and managing message templates for your Amazon Pinpoint account\.
-A *message template* is a set of content and settings that you optionally define, save, and reuse in email messages, push notifications, or SMS messages for your Amazon Pinpoint projects\.
+A *message template* is a set of content and settings that you can define, save, and reuse in messages that you send for any of your Amazon Pinpoint projects\.

 **`mobiletargeting:ListTemplates`**
 Retrieve information about all the message templates that are associated with your Amazon Pinpoint account\.